usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 public accommodation as a &quot;place of lodging,&quot; and covered by title III of the ADA.
 In addition, if the shelter provides a significant enough level of social services, such as medical care, meals, counseling, transportation, or training, it may also be covered under title III as a &quot;social service center establishment. &quot;
-{% enddetails %}

-{% details Does title III apply to common areas within residential facilities? %}
+#### Does title III apply to common areas within residential facilities?
 Although title III does not apply to strictly residential facilities, it covers places of public accommodation within residential facilities.
 Thus, areas within multifamily residential facilities that qualify as places of public accommodation are covered by the ADA if use of the areas is not limited exclusively to owners, residents, and their guests.
-{% enddetails %}

 ILLUSTRATION 1: A private residential apartment complex includes a swimming pool for use by apartment tenants and their guests.
 The complex also sells pool